GitJanPlata/GitJanPlata/README.md

 </div>

 ## Do you want to collaborate on a project?
-If you're looking for a Frontend or DevOps developer to collaborate on a project, I'm interested in working on exciting projects.
-If you have a project you think I could be useful for, don't hesitate to contact me.
+If you're looking for a Frontend or Full-stack developer to collaborate on a project, I'm interested in working on exciting projects.
+If you have a project you think I could be useful for, don't hesitate to contact me!
 I'm available for both full-time and part-time work.
 You can find more information about me on my
 <a href="https://janplata.vercel.app" target="_blank">personal website</a> or on my <a href="https://www.linkedin.com/in/janplata/" target="_blank"><i class="fab fa-linkedin-in"></i> LinkedIn profile</a>.